diascholar/diasmentor-lpdp/docs/daily-english-corner/English Daily Corner.md

 - At the end of the event, the pairs are encouraged to give a constructive feedback based on their current understanding.
 - The participants are then allowed to leave the zoom meeting.

+## 3. Great Example
+If you still don't have a clue about how speaking test works, then you must watch this [video](https://www.youtube.com/watch?v=k4715CJ0Ii8)!

 ----